Screw: Machine screw

 A machine screw is a small fastener less than 1/4 in in diameter similar to a bolt, but which usually has a recessed drive type (slotted, Phillips, etc.) on its head to allow turning it with a screwdriver.
-Machine screws are threaded the entire length of the shank, and are intended to screw into a pre-formed thread in either a nut or a threaded (tapped) hole.
+Machine screws are threaded the entire length of the shank, and are intended to screw into existing threads in either a nut or a threaded (tapped) hole.
 Machine screws are also made with socket heads (see above), often referred to as socket-head machine screws.

 Hex cap screw

 ASME standard B18.2.1-1996 specifies hex cap screws whose size range is 0.25–3 in in diameter.
 In 1991, responding to an influx of counterfeit fasteners, Congress passed PL 101-592, the "Fastener Quality Act".
 As a result, the ASME B18 committee re-wrote B18.2.1, renaming finished hex bolts to hex cap screw – a term that had existed in common usage long before, but was now also being codified as an official name for the ASME B18 standard.

 Lug bolt and head bolts are other terms that refer to fasteners that are designed to be threaded into a tapped hole that is in part of the assembly and so based on the Machinery's Handbook distinction they would be screws.
 Here common terms are at variance with Machinery's Handbook distinction.